 Rated TV-Y7 Archibald’s Next Big Thing Is Here!

 Created by and starring actor Tony Hale, Archibald Strutter is a chicken who blithely improvises his way through life with his sidekick Bea (a bee).
 He sometimes finds himself quite lost and far away from home, but fortunately his siblings – brilliant scientist Loy, outdoorsy Sage, and artistic Finly – are always around to help him out.
 Kids will love watching all of Archibald's silly adventures.
 Parents will love hearing the voice talents of an impressive roster of celebrity guest stars – RuPaul; Weird Al Yankovic; Julia Louis-Dreyfus; Jane Lynch Joel McHale; and more.
 The series sixth season will be released October 14.

 Rated TV-Y7 Punky Brewster

-Inspired by comedian Chris Rock’s childhood,
+Inspired by comedian Chris Rock’s childhood and teen years,

 Everybody Hates Chris follows his experiences growing up in the Bud-Stuy neighborhood of New York City in the 1980s.
 Chris is the oldest (though not the tallest) of three children and, as such, as the de facto adult while both his parents are working.
 Seeing potential in Chris' scrappy personality, his parents arrange for him to attend a school in a not-always-welcoming Italian neighborhood, multiple bus transfers away.
 Critically acclaimed and noted for its ability to address serious issues in a humorous, entertaining, but respectful way, Everybody Hates Chris was acknowledged with numerous award nominations, including an NAACP Image Award for writing in 2007.
 Rated TV-PG